ahmadajmi/rtl-article/README.md

 ## Conclusion

-You can use whatever tool other than Grunt and Sass you for making the same thing.
-I hope you got the idea of using variables for manipulating directions in Sass and in your template files.
+You can use whatever tool other than Grunt and Sass for doing the same thing, getting the idea of using Sass variables for manipulating directions and changing variables in template files is the core idea.

+You can check out the code used in this post in [rtl-grunt-sass][rtl-grunt-sass].

 [sass]: http://sass-lang.com/
 [grunt]: http://gruntjs.com/